Old Washoe Club

 The Old Washoe Club (also known as simply Washoe Club) is a three-story brick structure in Virginia City, Nevada, USA, located in the Virginia City Historic District.
 The first story is currently occupied by commercial properties while the upper stories are unoccupied at this time.
 The building is an un-reinforced masonry building and, as such, has several deficiencies relative to its ability to resist seismic events.
 The building can be accessed through the main entrance on C Street.
-The Washoe Club was featured on Ghost Hunters in season 4, episode 8.
-The Ghost Adventures crew also investigated the club as part of their original documentary film.
+The Washoe Club was featured on Ghost Hunters.